 - High prices for consumers.
 This leads to a decline in consumer surplus and allocative inefficiency (Price pushed up above marginal cost)

 - New firms can be discouraged from entering the market by types of collusion which act as a barrier to entry.

 - Easy profits from collusion can make firms lazy and avoid innovation and efforts to increase productivity.

 - Industry gets the disadvantages of monopoly (higher price) but none of the advantages (e.g. economies of scale)

 Justification for collusion

-- In times of unprofitable conditions, collusion may be a way to try and save the industry and prevent firms going out of business, which wouldn’t be in the long-term consumer interest.
-Dairy suppliers tried to use this justification in 2002/03 after problems from foot and mouth disease on farm incomes.
+- In times of unprofitable business conditions, collusion may be a way to try and save the industry and prevent firms from going out of business, which wouldn’t be in the long-term consumer interest.
+Dairy suppliers tried to use this justification in 2002/03 after problems from foot and mouth disease led to a decline in farm incomes.

 - Research and development.
 Profits from collusion could, in theory, be used to invest in research and development.